Stealing Personal Data from Thousands of AXA Singapore: Who is to Blame?

 Singapore Cyber Security Agency (CSA) said the incident is a reminder that companies that collect and hold customer data are an attractive target for cybercriminals.

 In view of this, the CSA said companies must make the appropriate risk assessment, prioritise cybersecurity and adopt proactive measures.
 These could at least protect themselves against cyber attacks.

 Gavin Chow, network and security strategist at cybersecurity solutions firm Fortinet, said hackers could masquerade as AXA or any commercial entity.
-This way, they can trick victims to reveal their e-banking username and passwords.
+This way, they can trick victims to reveal their e-banking usernames and passwords.

 Hackers could also trick victims into installing malware onto their computers or mobile phones.
 When malware has infected devices, hackers can steal one-time passwords sent via SMS for making fraudulent transactions.

 “If anyone is using their birth dates as passwords, change it now,” said Chow.

 Singapore’s privacy commission, the Personal Data Protection Commission, has stated it is investigating the breach.
 “We understand that AXA has addressed the vulnerability in their system,” a Commission spokesman said.

 The AXA incident has reminded us to not overlook IT security.
 It is advisable to get help from experts in IT Security to secure your data.
 IT Solution is the best firewall service provider you can find.
 Their team can assist you to deliver high-performance, scalable security solutions that safeguard highly sensitive infrastructure data and provide robust cybersecurity.